 Postage not included

 Provo draughtsman and underground publisher Olaf Stoop designed the front cover of this edition.
 The back cover shows a photo by Koen Wessing.
-Several copies of this rare edition are available.
-All in good shape (slight wear or stains).
+Two copies of this rare edition are available.
+Both in very good shape (only the slightest wear or stains).